hunterdurbin/MileStone4/README.md

 ### Integration Tests

-Tests for these functions are created but assert pass only.
+Integreation tests for these functions are created but assert pass only.
 - read_all_ship_positions_from_tile_scale3
 - read_all_ship_positions_to_port
 - read_all_ships_headed_to_port